flamewing/ultra-dma-queue/README.md

 * 336(51/9) cycles if the new transfer filled the queue (DMA queued);
 * 346(52/10) cycles otherwise (DMA queued).

 The stock S&K function is 8(2/0) cycles slower than the S2 version, but it can be safely used when the source is in RAM (the S2 version requires some extra care, but I won't go into details).
-So its times are:
+Its times are:

 * 52(12/0) cycles if the queue was full (DMA discarded);
-* 344(53/9) cycles if the new transfer filled the queue (DMA queued);
+* 344(53/9) cycles if the new transfer has filled the queue (DMA queued);
 * 354(54/10) cycles otherwise (DMA queued).

 The Sonic3\_Complete version is based on the S&K stock version; it thus also safe with RAM sources.
-However, it breaks up DMA transfers that cross 128 kB boundaries into two DMA transfers, making it 128 kB safesafe.
-It does this in a way that adds enourmous overhead on all DMAs, though:
+However, it breaks up DMA transfers that cross 128 kB boundaries into two DMA transfers, making it 128 kB safe.
+It does this in a way that adds enormous overhead on all DMAs, though:

 * If the DMA does not cross a 128 kB boundary:
     * 82(18/0) cycles if the queue was full (DMA discarded);
-    * 364(58/9) cycles if queue became full with new command (DMA queued);
+    * 364(58/9) cycles if the new command has filled the queue (DMA queued);
     * 374(59/10) cycles otherwise (DMA queued);
 * If the DMA crosses a 128 kB boundary:
     * 248(49/8) cycles if the queue was full at the start (DMA discarded);
-    * 530(89/17) cycles if queue became full with the first command (second piece is discarded);
+    * 530(89/17) cycles if the first command has filled the queue (second piece is discarded);
-    * 822(130/27) cycles if queue became full with the second command (both pieces queued);
+    * 822(130/27) cycles if second command has filled the queue (both pieces queued);
     * 832(131/28) cycles otherwise (both pieces queued).

 As can be seen, you are wasting *hundreds of cycles* by using the Sonic3\_Complete version... but it is not as bad as it was before Clownacy improved that version.
-If you are using an older version of the disassembly, however, things are a bit more grim.
+If you are using an older version of the disassembly, however, things are a bit grimmer.
 I won't go into details; but even if you do not use my queue, you should consider updating to the new Sonic3\_Complete queue.
 In any event, the function is bad enough that manually breaking up the transfers would be much faster — potentially 2/3 of the time.

 So, how does my optimized function compare with this?